8red10/ME_405_Lab3/README.md

 ### Results
 For all step responses, the target set point (aka motor position) was 8,150.
+After some testing with the different set points, this was the value that most closely obtained one complete rotation.
 Various control gains were tested and the optimal control gain was experimentally found to be 0.07 when there was no load and 0.05 when the flywheel was attached.

 The closed-loop controller reads data from the motor encoder and actuates the DC motor from the provided ME 405 lab kit.